Testing General Relativity with NuSTAR data of Galactic Black Holes : II: Spectral analysis

-MAXI J1631-479 is a black hole discovered in 2018 when the source underwent an outburst and situated very close (8.9’) to another X-ray transient AX J1631.9–4752. \textsl{NuSTAR} observed this source on 17, 27, and 29 January 2019 for the duration of 16.3, 10.1, and 14.4 ks respectively.
+MAXI J1631-479 is a black hole discovered in 2018 when the source underwent an outburst and is situated very close (8.9’) to another X-ray transient AX J1631.9–4752. \textsl{NuSTAR} observed this source on 17, 27, and 29 January 2019 for the duration of 16.3, 10.1, and 14.4 ks, respectively \citep{Xu:2020vil}.
 In this case, the source region is 200” centered on the source.
-The corresponding background region is the annulus region of the inner radius and outer radius to be 200” and 300” respectively.
-The \textsl{NuSTAR} data is grouped to have a signal-to-noise ratio of 20 counts per bin.
+The corresponding background region is the annulus region of the inner radius and the outer radius to be 200” and 300” respectively.
+The \textsl{NuSTAR} data are grouped to have a signal-to-noise ratio of 20 counts per bin.

-In Observation 1, the source is found to be in disk dominant state where the inner edge of the accretion disk is found to be at the innermost stable circular orbit (ISCO) which is assumed in the calculations involved in {\tt relxill\_nk}.
-Whereas, the source is found to be in the power law dominant state in Observations 2 and 3.
-The disk is truncated and the inner edge is not at the ISCO.
-So, we used Observation 1 for further analysis.
+In Observation 1, the source is found to be in the disk dominant state, where the inner edge of the accretion disk is found to be at the innermost stable circular orbit (ISCO), which is assumed in the calculations involved in {\tt relxill\_nk}.
+The source is found to be in the power law dominant state in Observations 2 and 3.
+The disk is truncated, and the inner edge is not at the ISCO which violates the assumption that the inner edge of the disk is at ISCO \footnote{Disk truncation in the hard state has also been explored in numerical simulations \citep{2022ApJ...935L...1L, 2022MNRAS.517.5032D}.} \citep{1997ApJ...489..865E, Xu:2020vil, 2021ApJ...913...79T}.
+Hence, observations 2 and 3 cannot be analyzed with relxill\_nk, and only observation 1 is analyzed further.
 Significant spectral variability is found during this observation.
+Fig.~\ref{fig:maxi3} shows the \textsl{NuSTAR} light curve in the energy range of 3.0-79.0 keV, with part \Romannum{1} and part \Romannum{2} plotted in red and blue, respectively.
 The flux is increased by the factor of $\approx$3 during this period.
-We have divided this observation into two parts based on the flux variation to properly account for the variation in spectral analysis.
+We divided this observation into two parts based on flux variation to properly account for the variation in spectral analysis.
 The flux remained constant during the first part (part \Romannum{1}) and varied during the second part (part \Romannum{2}).